HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   A sample section of the paper prototype video.
 </p>

-An early part of the process saw the development of a paper-prototype that was tested with several people.
+An early part of the process saw the development of a paper-prototype, which was tested with several individuals.
 By using the paper prototype as a simulation for test users, this allowed us to quickly and efficiently test the key features of our design.

 Whilst the initial tester feedback was positive, in as much as the system was simple to use and understand, concerns were raised by one user who objected to having to provide email or other data that would enable them to be identified.